 OHSU offers composting and recycling in all buildings.
 As part of its composting program, OHSU composts approx. 200,000 pounds of food waste each year.
 Despite the challenges of the rapidly changing recycling market, OHSU continues to increase its recycling rate, diverting 26% of solid waste from the landfills.
 By recycling single-use medical devices for reuse, OHSU diverted 18,000 pounds of waste from the landfill.
 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-3 Yes, the medical school has a dequate s ustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
-2 There are sustainability guidelines for food and beverages, but they are insufficient or optional .
-The medical school is engaged in efforts to increase food and beverage sustainability.
-1 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability.
-0 There are no sustainability guidelines for food and beverages.
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point) There are no sustainability guidelines for food and beverages.
+(0 points) Score Assigned:

 50% of the meat purchased by OHSU is locally raised without the use of sub-therapeutic antibiotics and 15% of produce is locally grown.
-A regular onsite farmers market on campus also provides sustainable food options for patients, visitors and staff.
+A regular onsite farmers market on campus also provides sustainable food options for patients, visitors and staff .
 That being said, there are no "meat-free days" and there is significant room for improvement.

-$5.8. \ Does \ the \ \underline{medical \ school} \ or \ \underline{institution} \ apply \ sustainability \ criteria \ when \ making \ decisions \ about \ supply \ procurement?$

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - There are no sustainability guidelines for supply procurement.
+2 5.8.
+Does the institution apply sustainability criteria when making decisions about supply procurement?
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point) 2 There are no sustainability guidelines for supply procurement.
+(0 points) Score Assigned:

 There is a "Commitment to Sustainable Solid Waste Management, Reduction and Recycling" document that went into effect on 10/22/2010 where there is a bullet point for "environmentally preferable purchasing" that says: "The procurement of goods and services that have a reduced impact on human health and the environment as compared to other goods and services servicing the same people."
 There are a number of individuals working to improve the sustainability of utilized supplies.
 5.9.
-Are there sustainability requirements or guidelines for events hosted at the medical school?

-- 2 Every event hosted at the medical school must abide by sustainability criteria. - The medical school strongly recommends or incentivizes sustainability measures, but they are not required. - There are no sustainability guidelines for medical school events.
+Are there sustainability requirements or guidelines for events hosted at the institution?
+Every event hosted at the institution must abide by sustainability criteria.
+(2 points) The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point) There are no sustainability guidelines for institution events.
+(0 points) Score Assigned:

 We do not have any sustainability requirements for events that planners must meet.
 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
-2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
-1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points) There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point) There are no efforts at the institution to make lab spaces more sustainable.
+(0 points) Score Assigned: